Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/animating-children.md

 # Animating children

-Animating multiple elements with Pose is as simple as animating just one.
+Traditionally, coordinating animation across multiple children has been an involved process.
+Especially with React.

+With Pose, it's as simple as animating just one.
 In vanilla Pose, it looks like this:

 ```javascript
 parent.set('poseName')